7 Best Seafood Buffets in Las Vegas 2026

 Wynn Buffet Las Vegas

-With no few than 16 live cooking stations and stunningly elaborate décor, Wynn is an exciting high-end buffet that is invariably ranked among the very best in town.
+With no fewer than 16 live cooking stations and stunningly elaborate décor, Wynn is an exciting high-end buffet that is invariably ranked among the very best in town.

 They specialize in preparing each dish in small batches to ensure perfect freshness, offering a wide range of carefully crafted morsels showcasing both American and international cuisine.